cse-sim/cse/doc/src/records/dhwloopbranch.md

 # DHWLOOPBRANCH

-DHWLOOPBRANCH constructs one or more objects representing a branch pipe from the preceeding DHWLOOPSEG.
+DHWLOOPBRANCH constructs one or more objects representing a branch pipe from the preceding DHWLOOPSEG.
 A DHWLOOPSEG can have any number of DHWLOOPBRANCHs to represent pipe runs with differing sizes, insulation, or surrounding conditions.

 **wbName**